terascope/teraslice/docs/overview.md

 title: Overview
 ---

-Teraslice is an open source, distributed computing platform for processing JSON data.
-It works together with Elasticsearch and Kafka to enable highly scalable data processing pipelines.

-It supports the creation of custom processor logic implemented in JavaScript and plugged into to the system to validate, transform and enrich data.
-Processing pipelines are scalable and easily distributable across many computers.
+Teraslice provides scalable data processing pipelines implemented using components written in JavaScript.
+It uses a distributed model to spread work across a cluster of computers and can easily process millions of records per second.

+The architecture is open and can be used with any data source and type of data.
+Most common use cases currently include ingest, validation, transformation and routing of data between Kafka and Elasticsearch clusters.

+Data processing pipelines are defined as Jobs that link together processors that do the actual work.
+Processors are small JavaScript components that are intended to be reusable data processing operations.

+Processors are collected together into libraries we call Asset Bundles which can then be easily reused across jobs.
+Jobs will typically use a combination of pre-built generic Processors and custom developed application specific Processors to solve a particular problem.
+We have pre-built asset bundles for Elasticsearch, Kafka, HDFS and Files and coming soon will be a standard library of data transformation tools.

+For large scale production deployment Teraslice runs on Kubernetes and for smaller deployments has simple built in clustering.

-Here are a few tasks it can help you with:
+Here are a few tasks it has been used for:

 - Data ingest from Kafka to Elasticsearch
+- Syncronizing Kafka Topics between clusters
+- Data transformation between Kafka Topics
-- Reindexing data at high volumes
+- Reindexing Elasticsearch data at very high volumes
-- Moving data between clusters
+- Copying and transforming Elasticsearch data between clusters
 - Moving data out of Elasticsearch into other systems
 - Automatic syncing of data from Elasticsearch to other systems
 - Exporting data to files
-- Importing data from a previous export
+- Importing data from files stored in Amazon S3 compatible data stores
-- Periodic processing of data stored in an index
+- Periodic processing of data stored in an Elasticsearch index

-In Teraslice you define jobs that specify a pipeline of work to be applied to a slice of data.
-That work will execute concurrently across many workers to achieve very high re-processing throughput.
+The graphs below come from a high volume Elasticsearch re-indexing job.
+This Job copied 71.24 Billion records from a single Elasticsearch cluster, performed some data cleanup and transformation and then wrote the data out to an array of 8 Elasticsearch clusters.
+Total runtime on the job was 13 hours with an average throughput of 1.5 Million records per second.
+Without Teraslice, reliably moving this amount of data out of Elasticsearch simply wouldn't have been possible.

 [![Overview and Getting Started](assets/reindexing-id-71B.png)](https://www.youtube.com/watch?v=TG7flPTZeeg)

-The only requirement that Teraslice makes is that the data is sliceable using date ranges.
-So as long as your index has a date field that varies across records then you can use it to slice things up and concurrently reprocess the data in the index.

 ## Status

 Teraslice is currently in alpha status.
-Single node deployment and clustering support are functional and being refined.
-APIs are usable but will still be evolving as we work toward a production release.
+Single node deployment, native clustering and Kubernetes support are all stable.
+APIs are mostly stable but will still be evolving as we work toward a production release.
 See the list of open issues for other limitations.